-The revolving credit facility and term loans bear interest at our election of a Base Rate plus an applicable margin or LIBOR plus an applicable margin.
+The revolving credit facility and term loans under the Credit Agreement bear interest at our election of a Base Rate plus an applicable margin or LIBOR plus an applicable margin.
 Swingline loans bear interest at a Base Rate plus an applicable margin.
 The Base Rate is a floating rate that is the greater of the Prime Rate, the Federal Funds Rate plus 50 basis points, or LIBOR plus 100 basis points.
 The applicable margin is based on a sliding scale which ranges from zero to 100 basis points for Base Rate loans and 100 basis points to 200 basis points for LIBOR loans.
+During the nine months ended March 31, 2016, the interest rates on our borrowings ranged from approximately 1.50% to 1.95%.

 The term loan facility requires repayment over five years with nineteen quarterly principal payments which began in the three months ending March 31, 2015.
-Each of the first four quarterly principal payments is \$1.9 million, each of the following quarterly principal payments is \$3.8 million, with the final principal payment of \$90.0 million due on September 30, 2019.
+Each of the first four quarterly principal payments were \$1.9 million, each of the following quarterly principal payments are \$3.8 million, with the final principal payment of \$90.0 million due on September 30, 2019.
 The revolving credit facility requires payment in full at the end of five years on September 30, 2019.
 We are also required to pay a commitment fee for any unused portion of the revolving credit facility, which ranges from 0.25% to 0.45% per annum.
 Interest on the term loan facility and revolving credit facility is payable quarterly.
-As of September 30, 2015, the outstanding balance of the debt owed under the Credit Agreement was \$244.4 million.
-On October 20, 2015 we entered into a First Amendment to the Credit Agreement, whereby we exercised our right under the Credit Agreement to request a \$100 million increase to the aggregate revolving credit commitment thereunder.
-See note 16 for further detail.
+As of March 31, 2016, the outstanding balance of the debt owed under the Credit Agreement was \$238.8 million.